Does your chef resume have the right ingredients to take your career to the next level?

 - Your resume needs to convey reliability and stamina during long hours in the kitchen.

-The U.S. Bureau of Labor Statistics projects that the job market for chefs and cooks will grow by 6% from 2019 to 2029.
-That’s faster than the average and means that almost 9,500 new jobs will become available during that time.
+Here’s great news: the U.S. Bureau of Labor Statistics projects that the job market for chefs and cooks will grow by 15% from 2021 to 2031.
+That’s much faster than the average and means that 24,300 new jobs a year during the decade.
 More and more restaurants are opening to meet customer demand for dine-in and take-out meals.
 Cafes and other non-traditional establishments will also begin to offer larger menus and will require competent cooks.

 How to write a chef resume

-The very first step in writing your car sales resume is understanding what sections to include.
+The very first step in writing your chef resume is understanding what sections to include.
 Your CV should contain the following elements:

 - The resume summary (also known as profile or personal statement)